jliddev/cordova-google-signin/README.md

 ## Install

+Replace `yourserverclientid` with the id that was generated for you on the google credentials page.

 `cordova plugin add https://github.com/jliddev/cordova-google-signin.git --variable SERVER_CLIENT_ID="yourserverclientid"`

 ### Android
-replace `src/android/google-services.json` with the one you generated from the portal
+Replace `src/android/google-services.json` with the one you generated from the portal